+353-1-416-8900REST OF WORLD

 • ID: 5792664

-Smart metering is widely regarded as a cornerstone for future smart grids and is currently being deployed all over the developed world, with a growing number of largescale initiatives now also being launched in developing countries.
-With more than 215 million electricity customers, Latin America constitutes a large market with significant potential, as well as a significantly lower penetration rate of smart meters in comparison to regions such as East Asia, Europe and North America.
+Smart metering is widely regarded as a cornerstone for future smart grids and is currently being deployed all over the developed world, with a growing number of large-scale initiatives now also being launched in developing countries.
+With more than 223 million electricity customers, Latin America and the Caribbean constitute a large market with significant potential, as well as a significantly lower penetration rate of smart meters in comparison to regions such as East Asia, Europe and North America.
+The annual demand for electricity meters in Latin America and the Caribbean ranges from 20 to 30 million units, out of which Brazil and Mexico together account for over 65%.
+With the exception of the South and Central American countries Uruguay, Costa Rica and Belize, along with Barbados, Jamaica, Trinidad and Tobago and Puerto Rico in the Caribbean, the region has not yet seen the implementation of nationwide smart metering projects.
+However, a number of utilities in the region are scaling up their smart metering initiatives.
+Overall, high non-technical electricity losses due to the prevalence of energy theft throughout Latin America and the Caribbean will continue to be a major driver for smart metering investments in the region.

-Highlights from the Report
+Highlights from the report:

-• 360-degree overview of next-generation PLC, RF and cellular technologies for smart grid communications
+• 360-degree overview of next-generation PLC, RF and cellular technologies for smart grid communications.

-• Profiles of the key players in the smart metering industry in Latin America
+• Profiles of the key players in the smart metering industry in Latin America and the Caribbean.

-• Case studies of smart metering projects by the leading energy groups
+• Case studies of smart metering projects by the leading energy groups.

-Questions Answered in the Report
+Questions answered in the report:

 • How are the national energy policies driving the adoption of smart metering?